drawwithcode/2016-team-work-group-09/README.md

 Some challenges or difficulties in this project:
 ### / How to make the wheels run, the bulbs lighten, and the measuring intruments operate individually according to different datas (or animals) ?
-After several tries, I found out that utilizing "**INSTANCE MODE**" helps me quickly build one mode for one animal, and then just duplicated it and modified some parts of codes.
+After several tries, I found out that utilizing "**INSTANCE MODE**" helps me quickly build one mode for one animal, and then I can just duplicated it and modified some parts of codes.
 Like an example below:
+The merit of instance mode is that when I change one of variable numbers, it influences only the skech which I adjusted, which means when I make some errors, I can clearly recognize where the problem is and the mistakes doesn't effect the other sketches.
 ```
 // Sketch One_Human
   var Human = function( p ) {